Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A local anesthetic may be given to numb the skin near your groin.
+You may be given medicine (local anesthesia) to numb the skin near your groin.
 A guide wire is then put through the skin into a large artery in your thigh (femoral artery).

-Using X-ray images as a guide, the radiologist threads the wire through the arteries to the liver.
+Using X-ray images as a guide, the radiologist will thread the wire through your arteries to your liver.
 A catheter is then put over the guide wire.
 The guide wire is then taken out.

-Contrast medium is injected into the artery through the catheter.
-This helps the arteries in the liver show clearly on X-rays.
+X-ray dye will be injected into your artery through the catheter.
+This helps the arteries in your liver show clearly on X-rays.

-You will be asked to keep still and sometimes hold your breath while X-ray pictures of your liver are taken.
+You will have to keep still and sometimes hold your breath while X-ray pictures of your liver are taken.
 You may need to change position so that images may be taken from different angles.

 When the test is done, the catheter is taken out.
-Pressure is put on the insertion site for 10 to 15 minutes to stop bleeding.
+Pressure will be put on the insertion site for 10 to 15 minutes to stop bleeding.

 You will be asked to lie flat with your leg stretched out for 6 hours to prevent bleeding at the insertion site.

 You may be able to go home that day.
 Or you may be asked to stay in the hospital overnight.
 No matter when you are discharged, you should have a friend or family member drive you home.

-Drink plenty of water to help flush the contrast medium from your body.
+Drink plenty of water to help flush the X-ray dye from your body.

 Care for the insertion site as directed by your healthcare provider.